 It’s a good idea to wrap the cut stems in a damp paper towel and then wrap them in foil or plastic to keep them from drying out.

 This passenger asked if there was a limit to the amount of flowers permitted on planes.

 The TSA rightly points out that you need to comply with your airline’s carry-on policy so let’s see if the airlines in the United States mention anything about flying with flowers.

 Airlines & Flying With Flowers In Hand Luggage On Domestic Flights

 Many airlines allow passengers to bring two bags, the personal item, and the carry-on suitcase.

 You might need to use your personal item allowance for your bouquet of cut flowers.
 This would involve putting any purse or laptop bag inside your main carry-on.

-Don’t assume you that you’ll be able to bring a purse, carry-on bag, AND flowers.
+Don’t assume that you’ll be able to bring a purse, carry-on bag, AND flowers.

 Your flowers will probably need to fly as your personal item.

-Jessica spotted the flight attendant on her Alaska flight put some roses in water for the trip.
-Once you’ve got your flowers past airport security you could try asked the flight attendant if they can put your flowers in water.
+Jessica spotted the flight attendant on her Alaska flight putting some roses in water for the trip.
+Once you’ve got your flowers past airport security you could try asking the flight attendant if they can put your flowers in water.